My name is Laura. I have a chronic library habit.

 People become librarians because they know too much.
 Their knowledge extends beyond mere categories.
 They cannot be confined to disciplines.
 Librarians are all-knowing and all-seeing.
 They bring order to chaos.
 They bring wisdom and culture to the masses.
 They preserve every aspect of human knowledge.
 Librarians rule.
 And they will kick the crap out of anyone who says otherwise.

 Librarian stereotypes aren’t relevant or cute.
 Don’t believe me?
-Check out The Bellydancing Librarian, The Steampunk Librarian, and Miss Information.
-Still think of them as chronic shsser’s?
-Then read Your Librarian Hates You.
+Check out Library Shenanigans, Librarian Problems, and Your Librarian Hates You.

 4. Library materials are free!